Car Accident at a Dangerous Intersection

 Wrongful Death Damages in a Texas Intersection Accident Claim

-In the event that tragedy strikes and you lose a loved one in an intersection accident, you and your family may be able to pursue compensation for any of the following wrongful death damages:
+In the event that tragedy strikes and you lose a loved one in an intersection accident, you and your family may be able to pursue compensation in a wrongful death lawsuit.
+You may be entitled to some of the following wrongful death damages:

 - Funeral and burial expenses